Energinet-DataHub/geh-core/source/App/documents/correlationIdMiddleware.md

-# TraceContext Documentation
+# CorrelationContext Documentation

-Contains a middleware implementation of TraceContext parsing to help with retrieving CorrelationId and ParentId from the TraceContext.
+Contains a middleware implementation of exposing the `CorrelationId` from the`FunctionContext` from either a `HttpTrigger` or `ServiceBusTrigger`.

-For more information on TraceContext please visit: https://www.w3.org/TR/trace-context/#trace-context-http-headers-format
+### HttpTrigger
+The CorrelationId is parsed from a http-header named `Correlation-ID`

+### ServiceBusTrigger
+The CorrelationId is parsed from a user property named `OperationCorrelationId`

 ## Usage